Satiation in Fisher Markets and Approximation of Nash Social Welfare: Preliminaries

-The \emph{perturbed market} $\tCM$ is exactly the market $\CM$ where every buyer $i \in B$ has perturbed utilities $\tu_i$. \end{definition} In Section~\ref{sec:FPTAS} we observe that an exact equilibrium in $\tCM$ represents an $\eps$-approximate equilibrium for the unperturbed market $\CM$.
-Moreover, given an exact equilibrium of $\tCM$, rounding this equilibrium to an integral assignment deteriorates the approximation factor of our algorithm for the Nash social welfare only by a small constant (see Section~\ref{sec:perturbNSW}).
+The \emph{perturbed market} $\tCM$ is exactly the market $\CM$, in which every buyer $i \in B$ has perturbed utilities $\tu_i$. \end{definition} In Section~\ref{sec:FPTAS} we observe that an exact equilibrium in $\tCM$ represents an $\eps$-approximate equilibrium for the unperturbed market $\CM$.